elicia4/linux_notes/text_manipulation/patch.md

     patch < diff_file.txt

-There was no need to specify target files since the unified format already contains the filesnames in the header.
+There was no need to specify target files since the unified format already contains the filenames in the header.

 Another way to patch: